Intro-CS-App-Dev-and-Deploy/Composite-Shapes/New Lessons/02 Drawing Face/ReadMe.txt

+TEACHER Directed with Case Studies
-Using paper origami to visualize the population
+- Using paper origami to visualize the population

-Centering Face in Landscape or Portrait
+- Centering Face in Landscape or Portrait

-visualize ratios and able to use decimals
+- Visualize ratios and able to use decimals